 Beignets and Coffee Please: The Taste of New Orleans

-It’s no secret that if you go to <a href="/travel-guides/united-states/louisiana/new-orleans/guide">New Orleans</a> you should stop at Cafe Du Monde.
+It’s no secret that if you go to New Orleans you should stop at Café Du Monde.
 They only make two things: beignets—a fried dough with powdered sugar, and coffee with chicory hints.
 When a menu has only two items and the tables are always full with a line out the door, then you know that they are doing those two things right.
 Do yourself a favor and don’t miss this classic taste of New Orleans.
-I mapped this highlight to the original location that I visited, but there are other locations found on their webpage below.

 A New Orleans Classic

-Cafe du Monde is a touristy but necessary stop for anyone who has never been to New Orleans--and for anyone who has.
+Café du Monde is a touristy but necessary stop for anyone who has never been to New Orleans – and for anyone who has.
 What to order: Cafe au lait and an order of powdered sugar-coated beignets.
 Don’t even think about sharing.

 Fried dough and chicory coffee

-You can find delicious doughnuts in hole-in-the-wall shops around the world (think Voodoo Doughnuts in Portland and even your local hot-and-ready Krispy Kreme), but there is just something special about the french beignets served with a piping hot cup of chicory coffee on the edge of New Orleans’s French Quarter.
+You can find delicious doughnuts in hole-in-the-wall shops around the world (think Voodoo Doughnuts in Portland and even your local hot-and-ready Krispy Kreme), but there is just something special about the French beignets served with a piping-hot cup of chicory coffee on the edge of New Orleans’s French Quarter.
 Just make sure to finish your order off before the local pigeons make a lunch of your leftovers.

 Beignets - a New Orleans classic

-Beignets at Cafe du Monde is a must for any visit to <a href="/travel-guides/united-states/louisiana/new-orleans/guide">New Orleans</a>.
+Beignets at Café du Monde is a must for any visit to New Orleans.
 The original cafe, located near the French Market, has been operating since 1862 and is known for two things – beignets (square doughnuts covered in powdered sugar), and coffee laced with chicory (served black or au lait).
 Lines can be long in the morning but you can get your beignet fix to go.
 A better bet is to head to Cafe du Monde in the afternoon or evening, grab a table and enjoy your bites of fried, airy deliciousness with a view of Jackson Square.

-Everything Is Better At Night - Cafe Du Monde
+Everything Is Better At Night - Café Du Monde

 I couldn’t come to New Orleans without having beignets.
 Most people head to Café Du Monde for their beignet fix and chicory coffee, but I didn’t want to wait in a line.
 So instead as I was walking back from Frenchman Street at 1:30 in the morning – I was surprised and delighted to find Café Du Monde open!
 There was no wait – and I was sitting eating my beignets within 3 minutes from walking in the café!

-Coffee and Beignets at Cafe Du Monde
+Coffee and Beignets at Café Du Monde

-Since 1862, Cafe Du Monde French Market Coffee Stand has been churning out beignets as fast as the customers can devour them.
+Since 1862, Café Du Monde French Market Coffee Stand has been churning out beignets as fast as the customers can devour them.
 Chances are you will have to wait in a considerable line to sit down at a table in their large outdoor cafe, but when you bite into one of the three squares of dough, fried in cottonseed oil and buried in mountains of sweet powered sugar, you will understand why.
 Combined with a fresh iced coffee, it’s the perfect refueling stop either before or after a stroll along the Mississippi River, only a block away.